THE JOURNEY FROM 1977 TO BECOMING IN 2020 THE

 The band was founded in 1977 by Dave, Jock and Al Sinclair with its first Pipe Major being Dave Sinclair.

-The band was known as the Windsor & District Scottish Pipe Band.
+The band was originally known as the Windsor & District Scottish Pipe Band.
 Both Dave and Al taught many people in the local area and a few years later established a Highland Dancing troupe which augmented performances that were done in the local area and further afield.
-The band chose the Macbeth tartan and the first shipment of kilts arrived from Scotland not long after the band formed.
-Prior to the kilts arriving the band played in blue shirts and long black trousers.
+The band acquired some second hand kilts in Macbeth tartan from the defunct Toongabbie Pipe Band.
+Prior to the obtaining these kilts the band played in blue shirts and long black trousers.

 In 1990 Dave and Al, (who was Pipe Sergeant) moved to WA and joined the Western Australian Police Force.
-After graduating, they become members of the Western Australia Police Pipe Band
+After graduating, they became members of the Western Australia Police Pipe Band.

 In 1990 the band elected a new Pipe Major in Bob McLennan.
 The band entered competition at this stage and played in Grade 4.
 The band also had a name change to the Hawkesbury City Pipe Band.
 New tartan was acquired for kilts, with the blue in the original MacBeth tartan being changed to dark blue looking a little like the Black Stewart instead of the Blue Stewart (MacBeth).